chaitu786/chaitu786/README.md

 <h3>A Passionate Full-Stack web developer from india</h3>
 <p>My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.<br>
 I am also an open-source enthusiast and maintainer.
-I learned a lot from theopen-source community and i love how collaboration and knowledge sharing happenedthrough open-source.</p>
+I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</p>

 ## About me
 - 😄 I'm a 20 y.o. <b>Diploma (DME)</b> from Dr. Y C James Yen Polytechnic, Kuppam.